Chicago Lipitor Injury Lawyers

 - Inability to concentrate

-- Number fingers, toes, hands or feet
+- Numbness in fingers, toes, hands, or feet

 Patients who display any of the listed symptoms should immediately consult a medical provider to determine whether additional tests need to be run.